everthx/datos_masivos/finalProject/Final Proyect Document.md

 ## Logistic regression

+The following libraries were used to carry out the Decision three algorithm.

 ``` scala
 import org.apache.spark.ml.classification.LogisticRegression
 import org.apache.spark.ml.Pipeline
 import org.apache.spark.mllib.evaluation.MulticlassMetrics
 ```
+As in the previous algorithms, it separates the data into 70 for training and 30 for testing.

 ``` scala
 val Array(training, test) = output.randomSplit(Array(0.7, 0.3), seed = 12345)
 ```

+Fit our model.

 ``` scala
 val lr = new LogisticRegression()
 ```
+We create a new pipeline object with the following elements: assembler, lr.

 ``` scala
 val pipeline = new Pipeline().setStages(Array(assembler, lr))

 ```

+We adjusted the channeling of the training set.

 ``` scala
 val model = pipeline.fit(training)
 val results = model.transform(test)
 ```
+Convert test results to RDD using .as and .rdd

 ``` scala
 val predictionAndLabels = results.select($"prediction",$"label").as[(Double, Double)].rdd
 val metrics = new MulticlassMetrics(predictionAndLabels)
 ```
+We print the confusion matrix

 ``` scala
 println("Confusion matrix:")